fakedrake/fakedrake.github.com/content/dealing-with-enormous-ramdisks-and-qemu.md

 author: Chris Perivolaropoulos
 summary: There are times when you want to have everything on RAM.
 There are times when everything is more than 500M.
 And then there are times when you want both.
 That's when everything goes to hell.

-*DISCLAIMER:* This is hacky and BAD.
+**WARNING:** This is hacky and BAD.
 Do not use 500M ramdisks for anything crucial.
 Make them small and mount the rest of the filesystem in `rootfs=<fs>` in boot commands and the `-hda` option on qemu or use nfs or whatever.

 So there are times in Think-Silicon land when permanent storage devices may not always be there for you.
 May that be because your